Watch the below video to understand the working of the Dash-Cam

 Almost every driver should be using a dashcam!
 More and more drivers every day agree with this statement and join the group of those who are “protected by dashcam”.

 A: All dashcams come with a power cord that plugs into the 12v cigarette lighter outlet in your car.
 You can’t explain that!
 Just kidding.
 Dashcams record video to a removable memory card inside the camera itself.
 Any time your car is on and the dashcam is plugged in, it is acting as your backup witness.
 Dashcams automatically start recording when they are powered on, and stop recording once you turn your car off.
 Note: Some dashcam models have the ability to keep recording even while the vehicle is parked!
 This is known as “parking mode”.

 A: Yes!
 Many dashcam models provide GPS data logging as well.
 These camera units, along with the video, will provide a record of your position and speed at all times.
 This information, again, proves the facts such as your whereabouts at a particular time, and can also be used to prove (or perhaps more importantly: disprove) your speed.
 This GPS data can be overlaid on a Google-type map during video playback on your home computer.

-Q: Is it legal to use a dashcam?
+And it is legal to use a dashcam.

 The camera detects critical situations on the road (like crashes or sudden brakes) and saves them as short clips.

 - 170° Super Wide Angle – This car driving recorder employs a 170° super wide-angle lens.
 Ultra-wide field of view reduces the blind spots and captures more details, to reserve the real scene.

 - Built-in G-sensor – With a built-in G-sensor, this dashboard camera can automatically detect a sudden shake/collision and lock the footage.
 It prevents the video from being overwritten even in loop recording.
 An accident scene can be truly restored.